8 In-Demand IT Skills to Boost Your Resume in 2025

 2. Programming

 Being able to program will be a must for those who want to develop software, web applications, and websites.
 It’ll also be useful for IT workers who want to automate tasks.
-The languages below are commonly requested of programmers and can be asked of IT professionals as well.
+The programming languages below are commonly requested of programmers and can be asked of IT professionals as well.
 You can get started by browsing programming language courses.

 3. Systems and networks